edam/v-ggetopt/README.md

 Short Options (not recommended)
 -------------------------------

-At its most basic, you can use `getopt()` to process only short options, similary to how you would in C.
+At its most basic, you can use `getopt()` to process only short options, similar to how you would in C.  The only major different is that processing programme arguments is done in a function, not a loop.

 ``` V
 import edam.ggetopt